Darshan has been turned on by default on Edison and Cori

 darshan-parser --total logfile | grep POSIX| grep WRITES

 You can also get a distribution of the transaction size, for POSIX read/write:

 % darshan-parser --total logfile | grep SIZE_READ|grep -v AGG

 % darshan-parser --total logfile | grep SIZE_READ|grep AGG

 Overhead of Darshan

-The overhead of Darshan is negligible to most of jobs.
-The plot below shows the overhead of darshan with respect to the job concurrency.
+Darshan's overhead is negligible to most jobs.
+The plot below shows the Darshan's overhead with respect to the job concurrency.
 The blue markers shows the overhead when each MPI task is reading/writing its own file.
-The red markers shows the overhead when all MPI tasks are read/writing the same file.
+The red markers shows the overhead when all MPI tasks are reading/writing the same file.
 For big jobs, it is suggested to use shared file IO (E.g. MPIIO) instead of file pre process.
 "Overhead" is defined as the time that Darshan uses to communicate the result and write the log file.
-The overhead of darshan should be un-noticeable for jobs with less than 10000 MPI tasks.
+Darshan's overhead should be undetectable for jobs with fewer than 10,000 MPI tasks.

 If you have any question about Darshan at NERSC, please email email@example.com